 The best captive domicile is the one that expedites the application for admission, treats the captive fairly post licensing and gets along with the captive manager.[rä-jer-izem]

-Words of wisdom from our CEO, Mike Rogers
+Words of wisdom from our CEO, Michael Rogers

 Perry Smith, USI Southwest